noisebridge/UnicornMigration/README.md

 ### To do:

 - [ ] **DNS**
-- [ ] Find stakeholders for services on Unicorn
 - [ ] Setup Jisti/Matrix with Ansible Matrix Playbook (Matrix/Jisti/Grafana)
 - [ ] Migrate Discuss to Brony
 - [ ] Migrate the remainder of the services that are deemed important